-The Specialist and Counselor-in-Training (SCIT) program is a selective leadership program for teens entering 11th and 12th grade who want to learn about Tawonga’s approach to working with kids.
+The Specialist and Counselor-in-Training (SCIT) program is a selective leadership program for teens entering 12th grade who want to learn about Tawonga’s approach to working with kids.
 This program requires an application and interview with one of our directors.

 Many teens, after they age out of their traditional camper years, find this program to be an invaluable personal and professional growth opportunity.
 It is also a good first step to one day becoming part of the highly acclaimed professional Tawonga staff, which includes many former SCITs.